Eric Mottram: Early life and education

-Mottram was born in London and educated at Purley Grammar School, Croydon, and Blackpool Grammar School, Lancashire.
+Mottram was born on 29 December 1924 in London and educated at Purley Grammar School, Croydon, and Blackpool Grammar School, Lancashire.
 In 1943, he was awarded a scholarship to Pembroke College, Cambridge, but opted to serve in the Royal Navy instead, only taking up the scholarship in 1947.
 He graduated with honours in 1950, obtaining a first in both parts of the English Literature, Life and Thought tripos (Double First).
 M.A. in 1951.
 Over the following decade, Mottram travelled extensively and worked as a lecturer at the University of Zurich, Switzerland (1951–52), University of Malaya in Singapore (1952–55), and as Professor at the University of Groningen, Netherlands (1955–60).

 King's College London

 In 1960, Mottram returned to London and took a post as Lecturer in English and American Literature at King's College London.
 At the time, King's was one of very few British universities to offer American studies, and Mottram was to prove a pioneer in the field.
 He co-founded the Institute of United States Studies in 1963, the same year in which his tenure as a lecturer at King's was confirmed.
-In 1973, became Reader in English and American Literature and a special Chair was created for him as professor in 1982.
-In September 1990 he retired with the title Emeritus Professor of English and American Literature.
+In 1973, Mottram became Reader in English and American Literature and a special Chair was created for him as professor in 1982.
+In September 1990, he retired with the title Emeritus Professor of English and American Literature.